Annapurna Base Camp Trek in Nepal: what to pack, when to trek, + how to prepare

 There is a charge at teahouses for nearly everything as you ascend further and further up the mountain.
 Charging, hot showers, space heaters, WiFi— it all comes at a (small) price.
 If these are amenities you expect, you’ll need to add a few dollars into your budget each day.
 Also, just because you pay for the WiFi doesn’t mean that it will be working.
 Everyone who paid for WiFi in our group seemed to find it was working properly at all of our teahouse accommodations, but this isn’t always the case.

 Bathrooms were the biggest area of concern for a lot of people on our trek.
 Squat toilets are easily found at teahouses and restaurants along the trek.
-Western toilets are a little harder to find, but they are around. and toilet paper is almost never included so bring some tissue with you every toilet break.
+Western toilets are a little harder to find, but they are around. and toilet paper is rarely included so bring some tissue with you every toilet break.
 All the toilets I used were relatively clean, apart from the toilet at Annapurna Base Camp, which was quite smelly and a bit less clean than what we had encountered previous to it.
 The way I see it, you’re only in there for a matter of minutes and then you can wash your hands and gtfo.
 Bring hand sanitizer as some sinks aren’t accompanied by soap.

-QUICK TIPS FOR ACCOMMODATION:
+QUICK TIPS FOR ACCOMMODATION

 → Bring a few key toiletries in a waterproof bag (be it a plastic bag or something fancier you’ve purchased) to keep your things dry while you shower, as the shower facilities tend to be “wet rooms” (ie. a small room with a toilet and shower in one space, rarely with a dry bench or hook).